strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

   of fixed 8 column width in the format DDMMYYYY, with leading zeros used when necessary to pad out a value.
 For instance, 13th March 2008 would appear as 13032008.

+  - The referral date must not be in the future.

 ----------